Bgujer/MECH105_algorithms/Simpson's one-third rule/README.md

-impson's 1/3 rule is a numerical method used for approximating definite integrals.
+Simpson's 1/3 rule is a numerical method used for approximating definite integrals.
 It involves dividing the area under the curve into a series of trapezoids and parabolas, and then calculating the total area using a weighted sum of these shapes.